kilrau/Lightning-Swap-PoC-v2/LIGHTNING-03-channels.md

 }
 ```

-The funding transaction must be confirmed before a channel is opened.
+The funding transaction must be confirmed for the channel to be opened.
 The default number of confirmations is 1.

 Until confirmed, the pending channels can be seen with the `pendingchannels` command

 ```shell
 $ xa-lnd-btc  pendingchannels
 {